JoeReis/data_eng_workshop_hedw_2025/README.md

 You now have a functioning dimensional model in your serving schema!

+Try some queries in the DuckDB CLI to inspect the data.

 ## 🧪 Optional: Experiment with Updates & Incremental Loads

 Once your model is working, try the following: